Jump to content

 The recent visitors block is disabled and is not being shown to other users.

-1. @BIGNEWY Can we please get a tag if it is being worked on or not?
+10. @BIGNEWY Can we please get a tag if it is being worked on or not?
 As soon as the ST exe will be taken away from us, we wont have any reference to test it with.
 It is definitely a MT issue here.
 Testing again with ST and no lags or spikes occurr on the CPU frame time graph.
-If there was MT optimisation done in the latest update it does not show up in improved performance in MT.
+If there was MT optimisation done in the latest update it does not show up in improved texture and geometry streaming performance of displayed aircraft in MT.
+I had a talk with another VR user who got hefty stutters in the DCS menu already.
+Switching to ST got rid of the stutters.
+But this is no permanent solution as ED is planning to take away the ST exe and the lower performance ST has compared to MT.

 ×